SimonCqk/booty/README.md

+# The Old Version README.
+# Left to be UPDATED.

 # Thread Pool

 > This is a tiny thread pool embraced by C++11/14/17 features.
 So a c++17-supported complier is required for compling.
 Enable new features by add `-std=c++17 (g++/clang++)` or `/std:c++17 (vc++)`.